jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro_with_Vault.md

 # Prisma Cloud API Tutorial - Part 1

+# IN DRAFT - PLANS TO BE REFACTORED

 **Learn how to securely automate tasks with the Prisma Cloud API**

 This lab uses one of our [Secrets Management tool building blocks].
 I'm choosing to use Vault in 'Dev' mode for this tutorial, however because these labs are written in a modular fashion, you can swap out for another Secrets Management method if you desire.